rudenoise/rudenoiseSite/md/writingSystem2016.md

 I like writing, words, their meanings, sentences and, especially, reading.
 I try to write every day and, to keep things interesting, I pay attention to the process.
-This includes reading about how other writers do it.
-Incorporating equipment that I find appealing and making that part of the process.
+This includes reading about how other writers do it and experimenting with equipment that I find appealing.

 The process and the equipment create a context.
 Context alters perception.
 The medium is the message, or at least affects it.